-- One tenant was interested in understanding the 'fit and proper' review of landlords, stating that many landlords delegate tasks to managing agents, and how this fits into the scheme in terms of dealing with poorly run private rented property and who takes blame. - Another point raised at the voluntary sector forum was around where most homelessness applications were coming from, whether it was mostly HMOs or other properties
+- Have a registration scheme instead / make management agent compulsory. - One tenant was interested in understanding the 'fit and proper' review of landlords, stating that many landlords delegate tasks to managing agents, and how this fit into the scheme in terms of dealing with poorly run private rented property and who takes blame.